Updated: May 7, 2025

 Step 2: Your agent will conduct a property search and arrange viewings.

-Step 3: Once you have reviewed the properties presented by the agent and shortlisted the ones that meet your requirements, you and your agent can formulate an offer for the property.
+Step 3: Once your agent has arranged shortlisted viewings based on your needs and you have reviewed the properties, you and your agent can formulate an offer for the property.

 Step 4: Shortly after the offer is accepted, your agent will assist with completing legal paperwork and other necessary formalities.